zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 ## No Such Object

-The error message is send if the client tries to link to a non existing object.
+The error message is sent if the client tries to link to a non existing object.

 ```json
 [ ERROR, LINK, 0, "olink.error.no_such.object" ]
 ```

-This error can also be raised during an unlink operation if the object does not exists.
+This error can also be sent during an unlink operation if the object does not exists.

 ```json
 [ ERROR, UNLINK, 0, "olink.error.no_such.object" ]